 One Trick Pony

-Ladder Life is betting that, for people whose circumstances make modifiable coverage levels a particularly attractive feature, that one trick will be enough to make Ladder Life worth a second look.
+Ladder is betting that, for people whose circumstances make modifiable coverage levels a particularly attractive feature, that one trick will be enough to make Ladder worth a second look.

 However, there are other online brokers who have much, much better “learning centers.”

-So, if you’re still in the research phase of the life insurance shopping process, you’re better off doing your homework somewhere other than Ladder Life’s website.
+So, if you’re still in the research phase of the life insurance shopping process, you’re better off doing your homework somewhere other than Ladder’s website.

-Ladder Life has a simplified, stripped-down approach to term life insurance.
-They only sell fully underwritten term life insurance coverage with no riders.
-Some people may qualify for no medical exam term coverage.
+Ladder has a simplified, stripped-down approach to term life insurance.
+They only offer fully underwritten term life insurance coverage with no riders.
+Some people may qualify for no medical exam term coverage for up to $3 million, just health questions asked.

 That means applicants’ medical histories are considered when applying and that policies only provide coverage for a defined period of time (the “term”).

-You can’t get permanent coverage through Ladder Life, and you can’t enhance the value provided by a policy by purchasing riders.
+You can’t get permanent coverage through Ladder, and you can’t enhance the value provided by a policy by purchasing riders.

 Some Options Available